 You can always ask a potential contractor about their experience, past projects, some references.
 Contact those past employers and ask them about their experience.
 If that contractor did a website or an app, ask for links so you can check their work yourself, look at it, experience it.

-This might be a little segue from custom code but focusing more on web developers.
+This might be a little segue from custom code and focusing more on web developers.
 Let me preface by saying that fortunately we don’t see this very often.
 Sometimes, there are ‘web developers’ who are creating websites, communities for clients using illegal / cracked / nulled versions of software.
 PeepSo included.

 Someone is contacting our support saying: X does not work.
 We try to do our best, check everything just to discover that it’s an outdated, hacked version of PeepSo.
-Our hands are literarily tied and our support cant do anything without the client purchasing the license and installing the latest versions of our plugins.
+Our hands are literarily tied and our support can’t do anything without the client purchasing the license and installing the latest versions of our plugins.

 Developers we recommend

 There are a couple of development companies who we can wholeheartedly recommend.
 They definitely have experience with creating solutions for PeepSo whether by tweaks and code snippets, creating plugins, themes or integrations.
-For big scale projects we wholeheartedly recommend 9seeds.com – they will take a very good care of you.
+For big scale projects we wholeheartedly recommend 9seeds.com – they will take very good care of you.
 There’s also WBCOM Designs with a bunch of plugins and a theme for PeepSo.
 Cminds are another example of people who have experience creating solutions for PeepSo.

 Don’t have the Bundle but you would like to have access to all current and future plugins hassle-free?